Felix Mendelssohn: Meeting Goethe and conducting Bach

 Mendelssohn was invited to meet Goethe on several later occasions, and set a number of Goethe's poems to music.
 His other compositions inspired by Goethe include the overture Calm Sea and Prosperous Voyage (Op.
 27, 1828), and the cantata Die erste Walpurgisnacht (The First Walpurgis Night, Op.
 60, 1832).

 In 1829, with the backing of Zelter and the assistance of the actor Eduard Devrient, Mendelssohn arranged and conducted a performance in Berlin of Bach's St Matthew Passion.
 Four years previously his grandmother, Bella Salomon, had given him a copy of the manuscript of this (by then all-but-forgotten) masterpiece.
 The orchestra and choir for the performance were provided by the Berlin Singakademie.
 The success of this performance, one of the very few since Bach's death and the first ever outside of Leipzig, (Note: After Bach's death in 1750, the Passion had been performed a few times until about 1800 by Bach's successors as Thomaskantor in Leipzig.) was the central event in the revival of Bach's music in Germany and, eventually, throughout Europe.
 It earned Mendelssohn widespread acclaim at the age of 20.
 It also led to one of the few explicit references which Mendelssohn made to his origins: "To think that it took an actor and a Jew's son to revive the greatest Christian music for the world!"

 Over the next few years Mendelssohn travelled widely.
 His first visit to England was in 1829; other places visited during the 1830s included Vienna, Florence, Milan, Rome and Naples, in all of which he met with local and visiting musicians and artists.
 These years proved to be the germination for some of his most famous works, including the Hebrides Overture and the Scottish and Italian symphonies.

+In Rome, in March 1831, he met the French composer Hector Berlioz and became friends with him.
+He arrived in Paris on 9 December 1831, where he met the Polish composer and pianist Frédéric Chopin for the first time, as well as the composer-conductor Ferdinand Hiller and the virtuoso Franz Liszt.